OpenArabic/Annotation/README.md

 **[1]**: From over 10,000 with duplicates.

-**[2]**: Only historical, biographical, geographical, and bibliographical texts with ‘serialized data’.
+**[2]**: Predominantly historical, biographical, geographical, and bibliographical texts with ‘serialized data’ (plus, selected dictionaries and lexicons relevant to historical research).

 # Text Description Tags